Tenebrie/imbalance-game/README.md

 - Server: http://localhost:3000
 - Database: [postgres://localhost:5432](postgres://localhost:5432)

+### Linting
+The code is equipped with ESLint and Prettier.
+Use `yarn lint` inside the target project directory (client or server) to detect errors or `yarn lint-fix` to automatically fix what is fixable (currently only in server).

+If you're using an IDE, it should pick up all the linting rules automatically.

 ### Deploying to Heroku
 All the necessary build steps are built into the root `package.json` file, so for deployment it's enough to push the code to Heroku.
 Everything is automated after that point.